Largest Yachts in the World 2026: Top 25 Rankings, Market Trends, and Miami Buying Insight

 We start the list with a name that has been here for more than a century.
 Launched in 1865, the Samuda Brothers originally built this 145.72 meter-long yacht for Khedive Ismail, the Ottoman governor of Egypt.
 The name El Mahrousa roughly translates to “The Protected,” but she was also briefly called El Horreya (translated to the word “Freedom”).
-Her external features were designed by renowned British naval architect Sir Oliver Lang who had previously created some of the finest British navy ships in the 19th century.
+Her external features were designed by renowned British naval architect Sir Oliver Lang, who had previously created some of the finest British navy ships in the 19th century.
 This Egyptian presidential yacht has a rich history and has undergone several refurbishments.
 It is one of the oldest active superyachts and is tended for by the Egyptian navy.
-She rarely leaves her home berth in Alexandria apart from special occasions two to three times each year.
+Today, she still earns her spot among the largest yachts in the world in 2026, not just for her size but also for her historical significance.
+She rarely leaves her home berth in Alexandria apart from special occasions, two to three times each year.

 Regarding her specs, her top speed is 16 knots, and her cruising speed is around 10 knots.
 She obtains her power from three Parsons steam turbine engines, a gross tonnage of 4560.0 GT, and a 12.98 m beam.
 This vessel was also the first ship ever to cross the Suez Canal back in 1869 and has now been transformed into a naval training ship for the Egyptian government.

 She can also accommodate up to 62 guests and 79 crew members in her spacious interiors.
-It is also reported that A+ took about four years and more than £400 million to be built.
+It is also reported that A+ took about four years and more than £400 million to be built, making it one of the contenders for the most expensive yachts in the world in 2026.

 Her top speed is 22.9 knots, and she has a cruising speed of 19.5 knots, which is impressive considering her size.
 Her power comes from four MTU diesel engines with a gross tonnage of 12500.0 GT and a 21.5 m beam.

-Like most yachts owned by royals, not much is disclosed to the public apart from the primary features, but this yacht has earned its spot on the top 25 list.
+Like most yachts owned by royals, not much is disclosed to the public apart from the primary features, but this vessel has firmly secured its place among the largest yachts in the world in 2026.
+While it may not be the biggest one, its luxury, performance, and exclusivity place it in the spotlight of global yachting.

 Another mega yacht from the Lürssen yard, Al Said, is a 155-meter motor yacht launched in 2008.
 Her stylish exterior was designed by Espen Øino International, while Redman Whitely Dixon crafted her magnificent interior.